ryansheehy0/Cheat_Sheets/nodejs.md

 const settingValue = "ejs"
 app.set(settingName, settingValue)

 // Middleware.
-Middleware functions are functions that can intercept and process incoming requests before they reach route handlers
+Middleware functions are functions that can intercept and process incoming requests before they reach route handlers.
+  // You need to parse the data because it comes in as a stream of binary data in packets that need to be constructed together
+  // The content type header defines which middleware is triggered.

 app.use(express.json()) // Parses the body with json app.use(express.static('public')) // Setting for serving static files from the public folder.
 You can directly call the file.
-Ex: localhost:3000/images/image.jpg
+Ex: localhost:3000/images/image.jpg app.use(express.urlencoded({ extended: true })) // Old browsers might send json through URL encoded

-// HTTP Methods
+// HTTP Methods/Endpoints

 // Listen
 const port = process.env.PORT || 3000